 Designed as an affordable notebook with upgraded aesthetics, HP’s Envy lineup is a great bet for those who want a premium finish without breaking the bank.
 Along with either 13- or 15-inch options, HP’s convertible is available in a range of Ryzen 4000 configurations that start with a Ryzen 3 4300U and go up to a Ryzen 7 4700U.

 If you need a convertible for travel, you’ll likely want to opt for the 13.3-inch model, while those who need the extra screen real estate will want to choose the 15.6-inch version.
-Both models start at just $699, with the smaller of the two models weighing less than 3 pounds.
-Battery life is still unknown, but power users will appreciate the fast-charging capabilities of this notebook, which produces a 50% charge in as little as 30 minutes.
+Both models start at just $700, with the smaller of the two models weighing less than three pounds.
+It’s a might attractive laptop at an even more attractive price.

 Unlike competitors that debuted consumer notebooks with Ryzen 4000 first, HP’s initial embrace of AMD’s silicon began on its commercial laptops.
 The HP ProBook 445 G7 is one of the first business-oriented laptops to ship with Ryzen 4000 chips, so you’ll be getting the durability of HP’s notebooks — like a spill-resistant backlit keyboard and Sure View privacy display on an ultra-bright 1,000-nit screen — with the performance of AMD’s processor.

 Given the feature set, the $606 starting price makes this one of the most affordable commercial laptops on the market.
 Configurations start with a quad-core Ryzen 3 4300U processor in a 14-inch package.
 If you need a larger display, the 15.6-inch ProBook G7 starts at just $622 with similar features.